 How Undertale helps us write spooky game music

-Does the Lavender Town theme from the Pokémon franchise give you the shivers?
+Does the Lavender Town theme from Pokémon give you the shivers?

 “Your Best Nightmare” (Undertale)

-There seems to be an ongoing debate in the gaming community on whether the scariness of Undertale’s Flowey compares to that of Earthbound’s Giygas, considering the Earthbound franchise is said to have influenced game developer and composer Toby Fox when he was creating Undertale.
-Some view Undertale as nothing more than a big homage to Earthbound, but whatever your thoughts may be on the matter, it’s undeniable that Toby Fox maintains a unique voice as a composer and storyteller – Photoshop Flowey’s battle theme proves this, standing distinct from Giygas’ theme or other spooky video game pieces in general that come to mind.
+There’s a heated debate in the Undertale community on whether the scariness of Flowey compares to that of Earthbound’s Giygas, considering the Earthbound franchise is said to have influenced game developer and composer Toby Fox when he was creating Undertale.
+Some view Undertale as nothing more than a big homage to Earthbound, but wherever you might stand on the matter, it’s undeniable that Toby Fox maintains a unique voice as a composer and storyteller—Photoshop Flowey’s battle theme proves this, standing distinct from Giygas’ theme or other spooky video game pieces in general that come to mind.

 1. Tonal ambiguity

-Let’s start by taking a look at the opening melodic idea (0:00):undertale-spooky-game-music-tonal-ambiguityThis melody demonstrates a popular quality of “spooky” music – tonal ambiguity (or outright atonality).
-Bb, A, C, and C# don’t belong in any major or natural minor key, which immediately throws the listener into a land of uncertainty and tension (you could maybe argue that the piece is in Bb harmonic minor if the C# is respelled as a Db, but this assumption will quickly be abandoned in upcoming sections of the piece).
+Let’s start by taking a look at the opening melodic idea (0:00):undertale-spooky-game-music-tonal-ambiguityThis melody demonstrates a popular quality of “spooky” music—tonal ambiguity (or outright atonality).
+B♭, A, C, and C♯ don’t belong in any major or natural minor key, which immediately throws the listener into a land of uncertainty and tension (you could maybe argue that the piece is in B♭ harmonic minor if the C♯ is respelled as a D♭, but this assumption will quickly be abandoned in upcoming sections of the piece).
 The sinister mechanical sound of the synth really heightens the unsettling tone of this melody.

 2. Unpredictable melodic contours